gvtsch/gvtsch.github.io/content/Blog/LangChain/ReAct.md

     Thought:{agent_scratchpad}
     ```

-* **Orchestration by `create_react_agent` and `AgentExecutor`**: These functions from [[What is LangChain]] are the technical "conductors":
-  * `create_react_agent` takes the LLM, the available tools, and the prompt tailored to ReAct and configures the agent accordingly.
-  * The `AgentExecutor` is the control center that controls the ReAct process step by step.
-It sends the prompt to the LLM, reads its response (to recognize thoughts, actions, and their inputs), executes the desired action using the appropriate tool, and returns the result ('observation') to the LLM.
-This cycle repeats until the agent has found a final answer.

-Now let's move on to the tools.
+3. **LangChain's orchestration**: The `create_react_agent` and `AgentExecutor` functions handle all the complex stuff behind the scenes.
+They're like the technical *managers* that control the ReAct process step by step.

 ### Tools

-In the context of large language models, and ReAct agents in particular, tools are external functions or interfaces that give the LLM capabilities beyond its pure text generation and language comprehension function.
-While LLMs excel at recognizing patterns in text and generating coherent responses, they have well-known inherent limitations:
+This is where it gets interesting.
+Tools are what give your agent superpowers beyond just text generation.
+LLMs are great at language, but they have well-known limitations:

-* **Knowledge base**: LLMs' knowledge is limited to the data they were trained on.
-This knowledge quickly becomes outdated in today's world.
+* **Knowledge base**: Their knowledge gets outdated quickly
-* **Logic and precise calculations**: LLMs can make mistakes and hallucinate when performing complex mathematical calculations or adhering to strict logical rules.
+* **Logic and calculations**: They can make mistakes with complex math or strict logical rules
-* **Interaction with the outside world**: LLMs cannot directly access the internet, call APIs, or perform actions in real-world systems.
+* **Interaction with the real world**: They can't directly access the internet, call APIs, or perform actions

-This is where tools come into play.
-They extend LLMs and agents with "senses" and "capabilities" by allowing the agent to perform specific external tasks.
-A ReAct agent decides, based on its reasoning, which tool is best suited to answer an intermediate question or solve a problem, and then processes the results of the tool.
+That's where tools come in.
+They extend the agent with *senses* and *capabilities*.
+I'll walk you through just a couple of them.

 #### Python REPL

-Here’s how you define the Python REPL tool for your agent.
+Here's how you define the Python REPL tool for your agent:

 ```python
 python_repl = PythonREPLTool()